silbermm/silbernagel.dev/priv/content/posts/2023/03-29-web-authentication-with-gpg-keys.md

 The concept here is pretty simple.

-### A user wants to register for the site.
+### A user registers
-1. They provide their email that is their uid of there GPG key
+1. User provides their email that is the uid of their GPG key
 2. We try to find their public key via [WKD](https://wiki.gnupg.org/WKD) or some well known key servers
     1. If we can't find a key, provide a way to upload their public key
 3. Import the users public key into the systems GPG store